ucberkeley/savio-training-intro-2018/intro.md

     - parallel Python tools such as  *ipyparallel*, and *Dask*
     - parallel functionality in MATLAB through *parfor*

-# Monitoring jobs and the job queue
+# Monitoring jobs, the job queue, and overall usage

 The basic command for seeing what is running on the system is `squeue`:
 ```